dvnguyen02/DATA301-Project/README.md

 - `data_dictionary.md`: Definitions of all variables in our datasets.

-### /analysis
+### /EDA

-Store your analysis files here, such as Jupyter notebooks.
+Store your analysis files here, such as Jupyter notebooks/ R markdown.

-- `exploratory_analysis.ipynb`: Notebook for initial data exploration.

 ### /results